secretflow/secretflow/benchmark_examples/autoattack/README.md

 paths:
   # the dataset store path, you can put the datasets here, or will auto download.
   datasets: ~
-  # the autoattack result store path, default to '~/.secretflow/workspace'.
+  # the autoattack result store path.
   autoattack_path: ~

 # Resources configurations.
 # Only needed when using sim mode and need to indicate the cpu/gpu nums manually.
 resources:
-  # how many CPUs do all your machines add up to.
-  num_cpus: ~
-  # how many CPUs do all your machines add up to (need applications.use_gpu = true).
-  num_gpus: 2
+  # The names and memory capacities of all GPUs included in your cluster.
+  gpu:
+    # Suppose you have an 'V100' GPU with 4GB
+    V100: 4000000000 # 4GB

 # When there are multiple ray clusters in your machine, specify one to connect.
 ray:
-  # the existing ray cluster's address for connection (ip:port).
+  # the existing ray cluster's address for connection (ip:port), default to None.
   address: ~

-# tuner hyperparameters
+# tuner parameters
 tune:
-  # application hyperparameters
   applications:
-    # dataset
     creditcard:
-      # model
       dnn:
-        # all posible hyperparameters
         train_batch_size: [ 64, 128 ]
         hidden_size_range: [ 28, 64 ]
         alice_feature_nums_range: [ 25 ]